michal-franc/michal-franc.github.io/_posts/series/net-sorting/2018-07-16-net-sorting-part3.md

 }
 {% endhighlight csharp %}

-`internalcall` - tells the runtime to look for the implementation of the code inside `CLR` itself. `CLR` maintains its own function entrypoint `address table`(example late in the post) used to find the address with the entrypoint.
+`internalcall` - tells the runtime to look for the implementation of the code inside `CLR` itself. `CLR` maintains its own function entry point `address table`(example late in the post) used to find the address with the entry point.
 It also uses special calling convention  `__fastcall` (more on this in next post).

 It is possible to add new `InternalCalls` but it requires changes in `CLR`.
-You would then have to complie your customized CLR and run your code using this new runtime.
+You would then have to compile your customized CLR and run your code using this new runtime.
 Instruction on how to do this are available on the github - building[^coreclr-building] - running[^running-custom-clr].

 [^coreclr-building]:[Core CLR building instructions](https://github.com/dotnet/coreclr/blob/master/Documentation/building/windows-instructions.md)
 [^running-custom-clr]:[Using custom CLR Runtime](https://github.com/dotnet/coreclr/blob/master/Documentation/workflow/UsingYourBuild.md)